openthread/openthread/src/posix/README.md

 OpenThread supports running its core on POSIX and transmits radio frames through a radio transceiver.

-Current most platforms in [examples/platforms](../../examples/platforms) supports transceiver mode.
+Currently most platforms in [examples/platforms](../../examples/platforms) support transceiver mode.

 The figure below shows the architecture of running OpenThread in such mode.